Adult Health

 Is this Israeli Army Diet fad worth your time?

 Very few diets actually remain around for years, as many of the diets are just “fad” or “trendy” diets with little in the way of science to back them up.
 The Israeli Army Diet was one such diet- popular way back in the 70s, and touted as being an imitation of the diet followed by the Israeli Defense Forces.
-Of course, there was very little connection to the Israeli Army, as you can see by the diet below:

-Days 1 and 2: Eat only apples.
+Eat only apples.
 Black coffee and tea was permitted.

-Days 3 and 4: Eat only cheese.
+Eat only cheese.
 Black coffee and tea was permitted.

-Days 5 and 6: Eat only chicken.
+Eat only chicken.
 Black coffee and tea was permitted.

-Days 7 and 8: Eat only salad.
+Eat only salad.
 Black coffee and tea was permitted.

-Not only was the diet ineffective in the long term, but, as you can see by the foods permitted, it was totally unhealthy and lacking balance.
+Not only was the diet ineffective in the long term, but, as you can see by the foods permitted, it was unhealthy and lacking in balance.
 The diet didn’t involve enough calories, vitamins/minerals, or protein and was quickly put down as “fad” diet and faded into obscurity.

 Worse still, the diet had NOTHING to do with the actual diet followed by the Israeli army.
 According to Yael Lustmann, a former IDF soldier and current good health purveyor at Sweet Crush in LA, “The army always provided a balanced meal, with lots of fruits and vegetables.
 In recent years, there has been much more awareness towards health-conscious eating, and there are various programs towards that end.”